-As you may have read in my previous blog on spousal maintenance – or periodical payments – orders have the potential to be varied (in other words, changed) by either the paying or receiving party.
+As you may have read in my previous blog on spousal/civil partner maintenance – or periodical payments – ‘orders’ have the potential to be varied (in other words, changed) by either the paying or receiving party.

 What does this mean?
-Put simply, in variation proceedings (or better still through a focussed dialogue using a dispute resolution model payments can be reduced, increased, rolled up into a one-off payment (i.e. capitalised) or dismissed altogether.
+Put simply, in variation proceedings (or better still through a focussed dialogue using a dispute resolution model payments can be reduced, increased, rolled up into a one-off payment (known as capitalisation) or dismissed altogether.

-Spousal maintenance is inherently uncertain.
+Spousal/civil partner maintenance is inherently uncertain.
 Neither party can’t control what happens in the other’s life and so it can often feel like having the rug pulled from under you without warning.
-A difficult divorce won’t get easier if dealing with this issue.
+A difficult divorce/dissolution won’t get easier if dealing with this issue.

 Life is unpredictable and it is simply impossible to build into a maintenance agreement/order protection for all possible scenarios in the future.
 Quite simply, if the money isn’t there the ability to pay maintenance will be affected.

 All manner of things could make the original order outdated or inappropriate.
 These may include changes in either party’s financial position, the start of a new relationship; the ending of a new relationship, the birth of children etc.

 Significant changes to either party’s financial position might include losing their job or starting a new one on a much lower salary, ill health, disability or retirement.
 Conversely, it might include a new job with a much higher salary or inheriting or winning a large sum of money.

 If the receiver starts a new relationship which would involve them living together the court has to look closely at the financial circumstances of the new partner and what they ought to contribute to the household.
 If the new partner is ‘poor’ and has no job, for example, then it follows that their contribution will be minimal.

 However, the court can infer a ‘theoretical’ income based on what it is likely he/she would be earning if they had a job.